Anonymous-Phunter/PHunter/README.md

 <img src="./figure/decompile.png" width=300>
 </div>

 We tried the online trial [sites](https://scantist.io) given in the paper: **ATVHunter: Reliable Version Detection of Third-Party Libraries for Vulnerability Identification in Android Applications**.
-The website reports that the app has 53 components, but the above 3 TPLs are not present among them.
+The website reports that the app has 53 components and 11 vulnerablities, but the above 3 TPLs are not present among them.
 The following figures show the report on the website.
 <div>
 <div> The overview is:
               <img src="./figure/overview.jpg">